How do you solve a problem like Marketa? Vondrousova is a Wimbledon final riddle

 How do you solve a problem like Marketa?
-Vondrousova is a riddle in the Wimbledon final
+Vondrousova is a riddle waiting in Wimbledon final

 Marketa Vondrousova confounded Elina Svitolina with her array of unpredictable shot-making and overcame a partisan crowd to reach her first Wimbledon final